boldbi/bold-bi-docs/docs/faq/how-to-install-bold-bi-in-windows-server-machine-without-using-installer.md

 ## Follow the below steps to deploy Bold BI on a Windows server machine without using the installer.

-1. Download the Bold BI deployment file [here](https://s3.amazonaws.com/files2.syncfusion.com/Installs/BoldBI/24-05-2022/BoldServices.zip) or you can also get deployment files from another machine where you are allowed to [install.exe](https://www.boldbi.com/account#windows) from <Installed Drive\BoldServices> location.
+1. Download the Bold BI deployment file [here](https://s3.amazonaws.com/files2.syncfusion.com/Installs/BoldBI/24-05-2022/BoldServices.zip) or you can also obtain deployment files from another machine where you are permitted to [install.exe](https://www.boldbi.com/account#windows) from <Installed Drive\BoldServices> location.

-    > **NOTE:** By default, the Bold BI is deployed in "C:\BoldServices" location for Windows.
+    > **NOTE:** By default, Bold BI is deployed in the "C:\BoldServices" location for Windows.

-2. Extract the downloaded zip file and move the files to the deployment drive, then follow these steps to install the Bold BI.
+2. Extract the downloaded zip file and move the files to the deployment drive.
+Then, follow these steps to install Bold BI.

     1. Right-click the `Application Pools` and select `Add Application Pool`.

         ![Add Application Pool](/static/assets/faq/images/add-application-pool.png)

-    2. Name the application pool and click `OK`.
+    2. Name the application pool and then click `OK`.

         ![Add Application Pool](/static/assets/faq/images/add-app-pool.png#width=55%)

-    3. Right-click the newly created application pool and select `Advanced Settings` option.
+    3. Right-click the newly created application pool and select the `Advanced Settings` option.

         ![Application Pool Advanced Settings](/static/assets/faq/images/application-pool-advanced-settings.png#width=55%)